-Stress reduction techniques that you want to engage with are good for your long-term well-being and happiness.
+Stress reduction techniques you want to engage with suit your long-term well-being and happiness.

 - misplacing your keys before an early meeting at work